Oklahoma Layoffs — February 2018

 | Sandridge Energy | Oklahoma City | 80 |

-The largest notice was filed by Sandridge Energy at its Oklahoma City facility, reporting 80 affected workers.
+Leading the list was Sandridge Energy at its Oklahoma City facility, reporting 80 affected workers.

 Trend & Outlook

-The trends suggest a mixed picture for Oklahoma's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Oklahoma's labor market, with activity diverging between monthly and annual comparisons.
 The Utilities sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oklahoma.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oklahoma WARN notices, browse layoffs by state, or download the full dataset.